KenHV/kenhv.com/content/blog/treat-yourself-to-good-typography.md

 There is a program called [MacType](https://github.com/snowie2000/mactype), which replaces Windows’s font rendering system with a custom rendering system.
 It works great where it does, but is very problematic where it doesn’t.
 I have dabbled with it but uninstalled it at the end.

-## Better web fonts
+## Improving Browser Fonts

 I don’t like the default fonts used on most sites.
 How did I fix it?
 I wrote a userscript that overrides web fonts with the fonts that are set as default in the browser.
 To set this up, first configure your browser’s default fonts to your liking.
 I use Charter for default/proportional and serif, SF Pro Display for sans-serif, and SF Mono for monospace.

 Download a userscript manager extension.
-I recommend [ViolentMonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag) for Chromium-based browsers and [FireMonkey](https://addons.mozilla.org/en-US/firefox/addon/firemonkey/) for Firefox.
+I recommend [ViolentMonkey](https://violentmonkey.github.io/).
 Go to my script's [GreaseFork](https://greasyfork.org/en/scripts/496839-default-fonts) page and install the script.
 You can exclude the script from running on certain sites if you want to, using your userscript manager.

 ## Android